The Power of PLAY

 As Jacob hops from one piece of equipment to another at Harmony Playground, it can be hard to imagine that just a short time ago he was needing a lot of assistance navigating stairs, uneven surfaces and new surroundings.

 Jacob and his family have been utilizing the PLAY Project through Early Intervention and Help Me Grow at Knox DD.
-The PLAY Project is an autism intervention program that helps young children who are suspected to have autism reach their full potential through play.
+The PLAY Project is an autism intervention program that helps young children who are suspected to have autism or have an autism diagnosis reach their full potential through play.
 The PLAY consultants meet the families and children where they are developmentally and help them learn how to interact with each other in meaningful ways.
 The PLAY Project helps coach the families and care givers to learn how to have playful interactions with their child.
 Parents implement different techniques through the week and meet with the PLAY consultants regularly to gauge what is working and not working to help build the confidence and relationships in the home.
 When you do what the child likes to do, the child will love being with you, interacting with you and building you relationships stronger.

 Jacob and his family have been working with our PLAY consultant Kae and they have seen extraordinary progress from Jacob as he learns how to better navigate his world.
-Jacobs’s mom Amy stated that she has learned so much about interacting with him in a way that is beneficial for him where he is developmentally.
+Jacobs’s mom Amy stated that she has learned so much about interacting with him in a way that is beneficial for him and meets him where he is developmentally.
 While going through this program as a family, they have observed that he has started engaging in his surroundings more and he has noticed more of what’s happening around him rather than just living in his own little bubble.
 While we were at Harmony Playground there was a tractor mowing grass, and he noticed it and was fascinated watching it!
 This is something he wouldn’t have noticed before.

 Jacob was building his confidence throughout the PLAY session at the playground.
 He started his visit with crawling around on the different pieces of equipment to learn how they all worked and by the end of our visit he was running, navigating the equipment like a pro and he dared to get onto the “Drop Zone!”